 Tips for Planning Your Serengeti Safari

 - Get your timing right: if you want to see the Wildebeest Migration river crossings, make sure your itinerary matches the movement of the herds.

 - Book early: well-located camps at the Migration’s hot spots get booked out early – often a year in advance.

 - Choose your activities: morning and afternoon game drives are standard activities, and some lodges also offer hot-air balloon safaris.
 Activities like night drives and guided bush walks are only permitted in certain areas.

 - Expect crowds in peak season: many areas of the Serengeti are mostly quiet throughout the year, but the Migration’s big events like the Grumeti and Mara River crossings attract lots of visitors between about June and September.
 If you prefer being away from the crowds, consider visiting during low or Green Season for great game viewing and seeing the Migration's herds on the plains.
 Alternatively, opt for a camp in a more private area of the Serengeti.

 - Go private: head for one of the Serengeti's private reserves if you want exclusivity – accommodation is excellent, game viewing is superb and extra safari activities (see number 3) are offered.

 Ready to Go?

 You’ve set your travel goals, made your Serengeti safari wish-list, and worked out your budget range and preferred dates.
-It’s time to get ready for the holiday of a lifetime…
+It’s time to chat with an Expert and start planning the holiday of a lifetime: